-Mike Emmerik is School Coordinator of the Independent School for the City and partner at Crimson Historians & Urbanists.
+Mike Emmerik is Director of the Independent School for the City and partner at Crimson Historians & Urbanists.
 He was trained as an urban designer at the Delft University of Technology and subsequently worked in the Faculty of Architecture as a teacher and researcher within the Chair of Design as Politics.
-Mike took part in various research and design projects at the intersection of urban development and policymaking and is affiliated with the Dutch Board of Government advisors from which he advises the national government and local authorities about issues related to urbanisation and mobility.
+Mike took part in various research and design projects at the intersection of urban development and policymaking and is affiliated with the Dutch Board of Government advisors from which he advises the national government and local authorities on issues related to urbanisation and mobility.

 Michelle Provoost is part of the Dean Team of the Independent School for the City, co-founder of Crimson Historians and Urbanist, and director of the International New Town Institute.
 As an architectural historian she is specialised in urban planning history, postwar architecture and contemporary urban development.
 Michelle has taught at various universities in the Netherlands and abroad and continues to be in great demand as a public speaker.
 She lectures regularly throughout Europe, Asia, Africa and the United States, and has been involved in many municipal, national and private committees and juries.